WolfgangFahl/Mediawiki-Japi/README.md

 [Jaxb-Generator](http://mediawiki-japi.bitplan.com/mediawiki-japi/index.php/Jaxbgenerator)

 This is a semi-automatic process.
 The resulting java code needs to be adapted to be workable.
-For a start 17 Java classes have been generated that allow some 15 JUnit tests to pass.
+For a start 18 Java classes have been generated that allow some 17 JUnit tests to pass.

 ## Version history
 * 0.0.1 - 2015-01-01: first version as JMediawiki
-* 0.0.2 - 2015-01-04: fixes issues #1 and #2 (not released yet)
+* 0.0.2 - 2015-01-04: fixes issues #1 and #2 and #4 (not released yet)